jairusgadmeneses/AuditEye-II/README.md

 # Acknowledgements

-AuditEye-II was developed during the **AMD AI Hackathon** using:
+Built during the **AMD AI Hackathon** using:

 - Fireworks AI
-- AMD Instinct™ GPU Infrastructure
+- DeepSeek V3
-- n8n Workflow Automation
+- n8n
 - React
 - TypeScript
+- Tailwind CSS

+Frontend development was initially scaffolded with assistance from **Natively AI** and later customized and extended throughout development.

-Special thanks to the organizers and sponsors for providing access to modern AI infrastructure that made rapid prototyping possible.
+Special thanks to the AMD AI Hackathon organizers, Fireworks AI, Natively AI, and the open-source community for providing the tools and infrastructure that made this project possible.

 ---